Skip to main content

 Most members will keep their existing membership and account numbers when their account(s) are transferred to Aware Super.

 Please note, if your member number is already in use by Aware Super, you’ll be assigned a new member number.
 If you are affected by this change you will be advised in a separate communication and it will also be confirmed in your welcome letter from Aware Super.
 Otherwise, your Aware Super account number will be the same as your TelstraSuper account number without any spaces.
 You can find this number on the cover letter to your Significant Event Notice.
-You can also find your existing member number on your TelstraSuper super statements or by contacting us on 1300 033 166.

 Your member number is the number we use to identify you.
 Your account number is the number your employer uses to pay your super contributions.
-If you have more than one TelstraSuper account, you will have multiple account numbers but only one member number.
+If you had more than one TelstraSuper account, you will have multiple account numbers but only one member number.

 A Data Migration Strategy is supporting the merger that includes several rounds of testing, extensive reconciliation and auditing across the balances being transferred to ensure their accuracy.